- Coloring fosters creativity and visual perception.

 According to the American Academy of Pediatrics and the CDC, between the age of 36 and 48 months, most children can use play-dough to make balls, strings, and other simple figures; copy shapes like circles, lines, and squares; cut across a piece of paper using children’s scissor; put on and off some items of clothing; open jars; open and close large zippers or buttons.
 These activities involve coordinating many different systems and muscles, and require mastering precise movements using hands and fingers.
 A great way to encourage the development of your little one’s fine and gross motor skills is mixing play time with a challenge, something most children are naturally inclined to.

-Coloring the pictures in coloring-books or just drawing freely is an excellent activity to help your daughter engage with her physical skills, cognition, and creativity.
-Here are some of the ways in which coloring can help her development:
+Coloring the pictures in coloring-books or just drawing freely is an excellent activity to help your child engage with their physical skills, cognition, and creativity.
+Here are some of the ways in which coloring can help their development:

 - It stimulates creativity and appreciation of visual similitudes and differences.

 - It helps children broaden their vocabulary, as it exposes them (with your help) to the words used to describe lines, colors, shapes, patterns, perspective, etc.

 - It benefits your child’s color recognition and awareness.
 They are more likely to discern subtle differences in hues if they get to experience them first hand.

 - It sets a good base for them to work on their finger dexterity, hand coordination, and arm strength.

 - It provides children with small but challenging tasks, that when completed foster their confidence.

 - It’s a great vehicle for self-exploration and self-expression when words aren’t sufficient.